-A quality management system (QMS), in turn, is a recorded and codified set of processes and methods designed to ensure the consistent high quality of your products or services.
-A QMS should help you meet customer expectations and also any government regulations that are required of your industry.
+A Quality Management System (QMS) is a recorded and codified set of processes and methods designed to ensure the consistently high quality of your products or services.
+A QMS should help you meet customer expectations and any government regulations required of your industry.

 ISO 9001 is the international standard for quality management systems established by the International Organization for Standardization (ISO).
-ISO standards address all manner of business issues; 9001 focuses on quality control, and the ISO 9001:2015 version is the most recent update.
+ISO standards address all business issues; 9001 focuses on quality control; the ISO 9001:2015 version is the most recent update.

 ISO 9001 promotes a process approach to management, examining more than 20 processes.
-By implementing the standard’s recommendations, an organization can assure that it is providing quality products and services.
+By implementing the standard’s recommendations, an organization can ensure that it provides quality products and services.

 Why ISO 9001 is Important

-ISO standards are globally recognized, which allows for a consistent framework for quality management regardless of where your company is located.
-It also makes doing business with organizations in other countries much easier, since you’re working with a standard set of suggested practices.
+ISO standards are globally recognized, allowing for a consistent framework for quality management regardless of your company’s location.
+It also makes doing business with organizations in other countries much easier since you’re working with a standard set of suggested practices.
 Even if your business is strictly domestic, it’s beneficial to understand ISO 9001’s requirements and how they can apply to your business.

 Following a framework for your quality management can streamline the process and eliminate confusion about expectations.
 A framework can also improve efficiency and encourage progress while your company grows.
-These continuous improvements can inspire confidence among your customers, as well as your board and other stakeholders.
+These continuous improvements can inspire confidence among your customers, board, and other stakeholders.

 The Seven Quality Management Principles

 The principles (listed below) aren’t ranked in order.
-Rather, they are all equally important, and their significance may vary depending on the needs and priorities of your particular organization.
+Instead, they are all equally important, and their significance may vary depending on the needs and priorities of your particular organization.

 - Customer focus.
 The primary focus of quality management is customer satisfaction: meeting customer requirements and striving to exceed customer expectations.

 - Engagement.
-Competent, empowered, and engaged people at all levels throughout the organization are essential to the quality management process.
+Competent, empowered, and engaged people throughout the organization are essential to the quality management process.

 - Process approach.
 Consistent and predictable results are achieved more effectively and efficiently when business processes function together as a coherent system.